 Cavities are some of the most commonly occurring dental conditions.
 If you’re one of the 91% of Americans who has a cavity in your permanent teeth, schedule an appointment for a filling with the dental experts at K Street Dental & Orthodontic Group.
-With two offices conveniently located in Washington, D.C., and Gaithersburg, Maryland, the dental practice is a trusted source for all your dental needs.
+With an office conveniently located in Washington, D.C., the dental practice is a trusted source for all your dental needs.
 Schedule your visit today by calling the office or booking online.

 A filling is a dental procedure that the K Street Dental & Orthodontic Group performs to fill in and seal up a hole in your tooth.
 They’re most typically done to treat cavities caused by tooth decay, but they are also used to fill in the space left by any hole, such as the access hole drilled into your tooth during a root canal.